lachlan-ibm/ibmvia_autoconf/docs/webseal.rst

 Password Strength Rules
 =======================
-The password strength  module can be used to enforce XLST defined password requirements for basic and full Verify Access users.
+The password strength  module can be used to enforce XLST defined password requirements for basic and full Verify Identity Access users.
 More detailed information about rule syntax can be found `here <https://www.ibm.com/docs/en/sva/latest?topic=methods-password-strength>`_.
-Rules are uploaded to a deployment from files, the name of the file is used as the resulting password strength rule in Verify Access.
+Rules are uploaded to a deployment from files, the name of the file is used as the resulting password strength rule in Verify Identity Access.
 An example configuration is:

-.. autoclass:: src.verify_access_autoconf.webseal.WEB_Configurator.Password_Strength
+.. autoclass:: src.ibmvia_autoconf.webseal.WEB_Configurator.Password_Strength

 .. _webseal_rsa_config: